StackVista/stackstate-docs/setup/data-management/data_retention.md

 | `kafkaTraceToES.elasticsearch.index{`<br />`   diskSpaceWeight = 0`<br />`maxIndicesRetained = 20`<br />` }` | 0MB | 0MB |

-## External metrics, events and traces data store
+## External events, metrics and traces data store

 If you have configured your own data source to be accessed by StackState, the retention policy is determined by the metric/event store that you have connected.